 According to Source Forge statistics (rank and downloads), Bacula is by far the most popular Open Source program backup program.

 Bacula.org is the community home of the Bacula project, for developers and contributors.
-You can find the latest release of Bacula here, along with full documentation.
+Here you can find the latest release of Bacula, along with full documentation.

-Bacula Systems is the commercial support, services and training organization for Enterprises using Bacula. found at: www.baculasystems.com
+Bacula Systems is the commercial support, services and training organization for Enterprises using Bacula.
+It can be found at: www.baculasystems.com

-It is possible to purchase the latest Bacula Enterprise Windows binaries, for use with all recent Bacula community releases.
+It is possible to purchase the latest Bacula Enterprise Windows binaries, for use with all recent Bacula community releases at www.baculasystems.com

 Most of the Bacula source code is released under the AGPL version 3 license.
-If you wish additional details, please follow the License link to your left.
+If you wish additional details, please follow the License link in the General menu.

 The Documentation link takes you to a page where you can access all the available Bacula documentation (HTML, PDF, and TGZ) both for the officially released version and for the current code under development in the Source Forge GIT.
 The development version of the manual typically has more documentation, but may also document new features that are not in the released version.
 The Developer’s Guide presents important information for users who want to contribute to the Bacula project.